23+ Questions To Ask Before Hiring a CRO Agency

 I wrote a detailed post about the cost of hiring conversion optimization agencies.
 Keep in mind that a good consultant should increase your annual online revenue from 30% to 50%.

-CRO consultants will charge anywhere from $40/hour up to $250/hour.
-A specialized conversion optimization company will most likely charge a monthly retainer of $2,000 up to $30,000 per month.
+CRO consultants will charge anywhere from $40 per hour to $250/hour.
+A specialized conversion optimization company will most likely charge a monthly retainer of $2,000 to $30,000 per month.
 Many of them will also require a multi-month commitment.

 These are the specific questions you should ask before hiring a CRO firm: